dmitriz/git-collaboration-strategies/README.md

 # git-collaboration-strategies
-The simplest and most efficient Git strategies that I know
+Simplest and most effective Git strategies that I know